tensor-programming/phoenix-tut-2/README.md

-# Phoenix tutorial part 1
+# Phoenix tutorial part 2
-# A real time chat app
+# Adding CRUD to our Real time Chat app.

-### In this tutorial we built a real time chat app which logs when users log in and allows users to send and recieve messages.
+### In this tutorial, we build the basic CRUD structure for our user module in our chat app.
 ## Run `mix.deps get` and `npm install` (or `yarn install`) to install the dependencies, then run `mix ecto.create` to create you db.
 ## Run `mix phoenix.server` or `iex -S mix phoenix.server` to run the app.

-### Check out the Youtube Tutorial for this [Phoenix Program](https://youtu.be/irDC1nWKhZ8).
+### Check out the Youtube Tutorial for this [Phoenix Program](https://youtu.be/A--g6UuvK2E).
 Here is our [Youtube Channel](https://www.youtube.com/channel/UCYqCZOwHbnPwyjawKfE21wg) Subscribe for more content.

 ### Check out our blog at [tensor-programming.com](http://tensor-programming.com/).